 Our guides are college-educated Bhutanese, proficient in English, and trained and licensed by local tourism authorities.
 Just as important, they are friendly and committed to deliver the best services.

 International and internal airfares:

 The tour starts and finishes in Paro, Bhutan.
 There are no direct flight connections from USA or Europe to Bhutan.
-You need to first fly to Bangkok or Delhi or Kolkatta or Kathmandu, spend a night there and next day, you can fly to Bhutan as the flight is usually in the morning.
-Bangkok is the most popular gateway for travel to Bhutan as there are more fligths from than other citizens.
-Secondly, US citizens and most European passport holders don't need visa for Thailand.
+You need to first fly to Bangkok or Delhi or Kolkata or Kathmandu, spend a night there and next day fly you can fly to Bhutan as the flight is usually in the morning.
+Bangkok is the most popular gateway for travel to Bhutan as there are daily 2 flights from Bangkok and the US citizens and most European passport holders don't need visa for Bhutan.

-From Kathmandu and Delhi also, there are 5-6 flights a week depending on the season.
-You need to book your international airfare to Bangkok (or Delhi or Kathmandu) on your own and we will take care of the flight owards.
+From Kathmandu and Delhi also there are 5-6 flights a week depending on the season.
+You need to book your international airfare to Bangkok (or Delhi or Kathmandu) on your own and we will take care of the flight onwards.
 Please, do not buy your international airfare until Bhutan flight schedule is available.

 Passport and Visa

 Your passport must be valid for at least 6 months beyond the last day of your trip and there must be 2 blank visa pages on your passport for the visa sticker, entry and exit seals.
 Bhutan visa is pre-processed by Far & High Adventure Travel and we will get clearance for you 3-4 weeks prior your trip date.
 Your passport gets actual visa seal upon arrival at the Paro airport.
 If you are traveling via Indian cities, you need to obtain Indian visa beforehand as India does not grant visa on arrival.
 If you are traveling via Kathmandu, Nepal, you can obtain Nepal visa upon arrival.